JustinSms/Group_15/main_directory/README.md

 # Group_15
-Adpro Project Pt.1
+2612 Advanced Programming for Data Science

 Emails:
-* Justin Sams: 59279@novasbe.pt
+* Justin Sams (59279): 59279@novasbe.pt
-* Tim Gunkel: 60161@novasbe.pt
+* Tim Gunkel (60161): 60161@novasbe.pt
-* Benedikt Tremmel: 60253@novasbe.pt
+* Benedikt Tremmel (60253): 60253@novasbe.pt
-* Gilian Wagner: 58029@novasbe.pt
+* Gilian Wagner (58029): 58029@novasbe.pt

-# Project Title
+# Project Icaras - Group 15
-Brief description of what your project does and its purpose.

-## Getting Started
+## Table of Contents
+1. Project Description
+2. How to Install and Run the Project
+3. License

+## 1. Project Description
+The goal of the project is to analyze Commercial Airflight data for a sustainability study.

+## 2. How to Install and Run the Project
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This section provides a clear and comprehensive guide on how to obtain a copy of the project for local development and testing.

-## Prerequisites
+### Prerequisites

-What things you need to install the software and how to install them.
-For example, you need Python and Conda or Miniconda installed to use the adpro.yml file for setting up the environment.
+Before you begin, ensure you have the following prerequisites installed on your system:
+- Python 3
+- conda or Miniconda

+These are essential for creating and managing the project environment using the provided `adpro.yml` file.

+### Installation Steps

 Copy and paste the commands after $ into your terminal (Linux/ Mac OS) or the Anaconda Prompt (Windows)

-## Installing

-### 1.)
-Clone the repository
+1. Clone the Repository

         $ git clone https://github.com/JustinSms/Group_15.git
         $ cd main_directory

-### 2.)
-Create and activate the Conda environment
+2. Create and activate the Conda environment

-Create the environment using the adpro.yml file provided.
+CUse the provided adpro.yml file to create an environment with all necessary dependencies:

         $ conda env create -f adpro.yml

-After the environment is created, activate it:
+Wait for Conda to set up the environment.
+Once it's done, you can activate it with:

         $ conda activate adpro

-Running the Notebook
-With the environment set up and activated, you can now run the showcase.ipynb notebook.
+With the environment active, all project dependencies are available for use.

+### Run the Project

+After installation, launch the Jupyter notebook interface to view and run the project notebooks:

+        jupyter notebook

+Navigate to the showcase.ipynb notebook within the Jupyter interface to view the project's main presentation and analysis.

 Built With
 Python - The programming language used.
 Conda - Dependency Management.
-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 Authors: Justin Sams, Tim Gunkel, Gilian Wagner, Benedikt Tremmel

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
-Hat tip to anyone whose code was used
-Inspiration
-etc